galerp/epilepsy_gene_predx/README.md

 [hpo_ancestors](https://github.com/galerp/Cube3/blob/main/Files/HPO_ancs_rl_2020-10-12_dl_2021-08-03.csv) -  This file contains the higher level terms of each HPO term.
 This is essential for propagating HPO terms (e.g., creating the binned prop file from the binned base file.

+[hpo is.a](https://github.com/galerp/Cube3/blob/main/Files/HPO_isa_rl_2020-10-12_dl_2021-08-03.csv) - This file contains every HPO code along with its parent term.
+It provides a basis for the directed acyclic graph structure of the HPO of the HPO.

 [gene diagnoses](https://github.com/galerp/Cube3/blob/main/Files/example_gene_data.csv) -  This file contains the genetic diagnoses for those in the cohort as well as the age of genetic diagnosis.
 Note, this is an example dataset created based on randomly altered data in our cohort.

 [gene classes](https://github.com/galerp/Cube3/blob/main/Files/gene_classes.csv) -  This file has contains maps the genes into broader gene classes.